ect123/intro-to-arcgis-pro/content/exporting.md

 ### Layout Navigation
 Using the Layout Tab that now activates, take a moment to explore the Layout Toolbar.
-Notice how the Navigate options behavior differ from the Navigate on Map Mode.
+Notice how the Navigate options behaviour differs from the Navigate on Map Mode.

 ### Resizing the Data Frame
 Because the map is not the same proportions as the page, the border is larger than the frame; we will want to alter the size of the Map Frame (not the Page Size) to the size we desire for our final image.